 A three-trimester course teaches students the highest expression of herbal medicine: the creation of an herbal formula.
 Covered are many of the classic formulas, the meaning of their names, the herbal composition, functions and indications, cautions and contraindications, a detailed analysis of the formula, and ways to modify it to suit the needs of the individual patient.
+Prerequisite: H101

-Prerequisite: H102, or concurrent enrollment; Credits/Hours: 3/45 for each.
+Credits/Hours: 3/45 for each.
 9/135 total.